ElfTower/docs.runeguard.net/docs/business/marketing.md

 # Marketing
-## Promotions
-To help promote the game we intend to offer traditional bounty campaigns on Bitcointalk, along with YouTube, articles/blogs, Reddit campaigns, and Medium campaigns.
-Additionally we intend on offering bounties to complete artwork for our cards and other assets.

 ## Player Retention
 Ideally the players will be able to acquire a plethora of cards from the base set of the game for free.
 This will allow for a community of players to grow.
 The players will have enough variety in cards to create decks and play against one another and AI systems.
 Even though a card is free it doesnt need to be obsolete.
 This will create a community that’s worth differentiating yourself from by buying premium content.